Le Domaine des Naïades

 The view of this beach from the coastal path is great and extends right over to Cape Lardier.
 It is without doubt one of the most beautiful panoramas in the Croix-Valmer.
 The beach is accessible by stairs down from the coastal path.
-This beach is a real haven of peace and a pretty place of relaxation and lush greenery.
-No shade so bring your umbrella and a bottle of water.
+It is a real haven of peace and a pretty place of relaxation and lush greenery.
+There is no shade so don’t forget to bring your umbrella and a bottle of water.
 Pay and display parking.

 Plage du Vergeron

-Access to this beach is hidden and a bit secret, which means a lot less people!
+The access to this beach is hidden and a bit secret, which means a lot less people!
 It is a small sheltered paradise but there are limited towel places.
 Here everything is impressive: the view, the area, the flowers, the animals, the water quality, and the landscape.
-A 25 minute challenging walk from Sylvabelle if you are feeling brave.
+It’s a 25 minute, challenging, walk from Sylvabelle if you are feeling brave.

 Plage du Débarquement